thesocompany/vagov-content/pages/disability/how-to-file-claim/when-to-file/pre-discharge-claim.md

 **All of these must be true:**

-* You’re a Servicemember on full-time active duty (including a member of the National Guard, Reserves, or Coast Guard), **and**
+* You’re a service member on full-time active duty (including a member of the National Guard, Reserves, or Coast Guard), **and**
 * You have a known separation date, **and**
 * Your separation date is in the next 180 to 90 days